Classic Albums - Moving Pictures

 Tom Sawyer

-"Tom Sawyer" is one of the most recognizable songs on the album, featuring an unforgettable synthesizer riff and an equally memorable guitar riff.
+"Tom Sawyer" is one of the most recognisable songs on the album, featuring an unforgettable synthesiser riff and an equally memorable guitar riff.
 The song is played in the key of E major and starts with a driving power chord riff, followed by an arpeggiated chord progression that showcases Lifeson's skilful use of arpeggios and syncopated rhythms.
 The solo section, played in B natural minor, features alternate picking, string bending, and vibrato.

 Red Barchetta